PedanticHacker/ReChess/README.md

 ## How do I move a piece on the board?

-Making a move in ReChess is as simple as a click.
-Just click a piece and then click one of its legal squares to make your move.
+Making a move in ReChess is as simple as a drag.
+Just drag a piece on one of its legal squares and then drop it there to make your move.

 ### How do I know which legal squares are available for a piece?

-After you click a piece, all of its legal squares get marked with a dot.
+After you start dragging a piece, all of its legal squares get marked with a dot.
 That's how you know.

-### Can I drag and drop a piece?

-No. Drag-and-drop functionality is not supported, just click-click.

 ## How does ReChess look?